 For example, when I hear messages in my head saying, “Why is this taking so long?”
 I pay attention to what’s happening in my body.
 In those moments, I’ll often feel my shoulders tense up, my face gets hot, and I feel this heaviness on my chest.
 I will then either take deep breaths, sending energy to those regions of my body, or I’ll do some stretches right then and there to release the tension.

 Essentially, by tuning into what’s happening in your body, you can bring yourself into a more grounded state, and then have a more thoughtful response and reaction to a stressful situation.

 Self-coaching is an amazing strategy that you can use in moments when you need assurance or a pep-talk.
 You simply tell yourself the kind, compassionate, and reassuring things a beloved would share with you.
 For example, in moments of great impatience and stress, I will tell myself, “You’re safe.
 You’re not going to be late.”
 It can be extremely useful to plan these words of affirmation in advance so that they’ll be ready for you in stressful moments.

 The beauty of self-coaching is that you can do it anywhere and at any time and, with practice, it’s easy to improve at.
 It’s a great tool for building your confidence and overcoming your fears because it’s all about taking your power back!

 These stress management strategies can be really helpful when you’re feeling impatient!
 Not only will they help you feel less activated in stressful moments, but you’ll also be more conscious of being kinder to the people around you.

 So the next time you find yourself feeling stressed or impatient, what will you do to manage that moment?
 What will you do to tune into your body?
-What are the words you will use to coach yourself to better manage your moment of stress?
+What are the words you will use to coach yourself to better manage your moment of stress and be more patient?

 Remember that life is so much better when we feel less stressed and impatient.